webtrees/webtrees.github.io/download/modules.md

 ----------

-### Extended Family - by Hartenthaler - `2.0` - `2.1` - [website](https://github.com/hartenthaler/hh_extended_family)
+### Extended Family - by Hartenthaler - `2.0` - `2.2` - [website](https://github.com/hartenthaler/hh_extended_family)

-This module creates an additional tab in the Individual view which lists the members of the extended family of that person (cousins, uncles, aunts, ...).
+This module creates an additional tab in the Individual view, which lists the members of the extended family of that person (cousins, uncles, aunts, ...).

 ----------